History of Jan Jansen Amsterdam

 Still going strong

 Jan has been in the business for exactly 60 years and is celebrating his 80th birthday.
-His life is a constellation of myriad highlights, setbacks and controversial anecdotes, prompting Jan to publish his own memoir.
-In the same year, Hooijer Group becomes the brand owner of the Jan Jansen Amsterdam brand.
+His life is a constellation of myriad highlights, setbacks and controversial anecdotes, prompting Jan to publish his own memoires.
+In the same year, Hooijer Footwear Group becomes the brand owner of the Jan Jansen Amsterdam brand.
 The result: an entirely new Spring/Summer '22 collection by Jan Jansen, the designer who still thinks women are the most gorgeous creatures to ever populate the universe.